China's burgeoning population - the largest on Earth

 In the next Yuan dynasty the number of taxed individuals was 58 million, the population then more than doubled to about 150 million by the late Ming.
 This trend continued into the Qing, with expanded territory under Emperor Qianlong, the population grew rapidly to 243 million in 1778 and about 400 million in 1840.
 In 1820 China's population of 381 million dwarfed that of the whole of western Europe of only 122 million.

 The devastating effect of warfare is evident in these population figures.
 It is estimated that one in three (about 30 million) died in the Mongol invasion that defeated the Song (1279).
 In the Manchu conquest (1644) 16% died (about 25 million).
 In the Taiping Rebellion (1865) 12% died (about 50 million).
 By comparison the more recent Japanese occupation (1928-37) 5 million and Civil war with nationalists (1945-49) at 2.5 million seem relatively low.
-Comparison of these figures with total dead of two World Wars (80 million) demonstrates how high these are.
+Comparison of these figures with total dead of two World Wars (80 million) demonstrates how high these figures are.
 In a List of the top 30 world atrocities China accounts for 162 million deaths while all others total 260 million deaths - so China represents 62% of these man-made disasters.
 With a keen knowledge of history the Chinese people equate division and conflict with traumatic death tolls.
 Historians and philosophers believe that over-population causes famines which in turn lead to conflict.
 This is particularly true of the Qing dynasty when over a hundred years the population doubled to 400 million and the Taiping Rebellion resulted.

 People on the move